 The workshops were designed to provide establishments with tools and resources to support a smooth transition and adaptation of the new plastic regulations.

-Over 50 businesses and organizations joined us at one of two free workshops in October!
+Over 50 businesses and organizations joined us at a free workshop in October!

 There were two opportunities to attend, and neither event sold out:

 Monday, October 28, 2019, from 10 to 11 a.m. at 423 King Street (Event Link), -or-

 Wednesday, October 30, 2019 from 6 to 7 p.m. at 1630-2 Meeting Street (Event Link)